iterative/dvc.org/content/docs/command-reference/add.md

   > above).

-- `-o <path>`, `--out <path>` - specify a `path` to the desired location in the workspace to place the `targets` (moving them from their current location).
+- `-o <path>`, `--out <path>` - specify a `path` to the desired location in the workspace to place the `targets` (copying them from their current location).
   This enables targeting data outside the project (see an [example](#example-transfer-to-an-external-cache)).

-- `--to-remote` - add a target that's outside the project, but neither move it into the workspace nor cache it yet.
+- `--to-remote` - add a target that's outside the project, but neither cache it nor place it in the workspace nor cache it yet.
   [Transfer it](#example-transfer-to-remote-storage) directly to remote storage instead (the default one unless one is specified with `-r`).
 Implies `--out .`.
 Use `dvc pull` to get the data locally.